 With today’s advances in reproductive medicine, frozen (cryopreserved) sperm can help men, who might not otherwise have had the ability, become biological fathers.

-RCC is a part of a Freezing Center Network comprised of top fertility centers around the country and is committed to making sperm banking services available and affordable, allowing men to preserve their fertility.
-We are also a proud partner with the Livestrong Foundation, supporting patients with cancer.
+Reproductive Care Center is a part of a Freezing Center Network comprised of top fertility centers around the country and is committed to making sperm banking services available and affordable, allowing men to preserve their fertility.

 Men diagnosed with cancer, who are undergoing certain types of surgeries, who are involved in high-risk occupations, who are undergoing vasectomy, or who are already involved in fertility treatments should consider freezing sperm.
 Frozen sperm can be used in IUI and IVF to help conceive a biological child.